 One often finds an ISH at a place which is difficult to reach and which can be brightly lit (as in the example with Mr. Spock), or which is situated high up.
 There are examples in which one has to climb to the top of a mountain where one meets an ISH who calls himself a monk, a guru, or possibly a psychotherapist.
 Others pass themselves off as guardian angels or helpful ghosts (for an example, see Tholey 1984).
-We also have examples of cases where an ISH knows certain things from the dreamer's past - things which the dreamer himself is not aware of even after waking up, but which further investigation has shown to be true.
+We also have examples of cases where an ISH knows certain things from the dreamers past - things which the dreamer himself is not aware of even after waking up, but which further investigation has shown to be true.
 Suitable phenomenological experiments are necessary to achieve further clarification concerning this important component of lucid dreaming.

-In view of the fact that literature in the field of lucid dreaming almost exclusively refers to the lucidity of the dream ego, we have, in fact, consciously chosen an example in which the other dream character becomes lucid earlier than the dream-ego and is superior to it.
+In view of the fact that literature in the field of lucid dreaming almost exclusive-ly refers to the lucidity of the dream ego, we have, in fact, consciously chosen an example in which the other dream character becomes lucid earlier than the dream-ego and is superior to it.
 Naturally, there are many other examples in which the reverse is true.
 In such cases it is helpful if the dream-ego tries to convince the other dream characters that they are in a dream.
 The quality of the dream can then change completely and communication between the dream characters can take place which may lead to much greater insight than is found in the typical lucid dream.
-For this reason we consider the "lucidity" of all dream characters (see Table 2) to be a higher form of lucidity.
-The verbal, or possibly even "telepathic", communication no longer takes place on a symbolic, but rather on a direct level.
+For this reason we consider the "lucidity" of all dream characters (see item II.7 in Table 1) to be a higher form of lucidity.
+The verbal, or possibly even "telepathic," communication no longer takes place on a symbolic, but rather on a direct level.
 It has already been possible to confirm this in preliminary phenomenological experiments.
 I have recently (Tholey, 1989a) indicated that it was possible to enter the body of another dream character with the ego-core and, in this way, gain more information than was possible with normal verbal communication.

-Techniques for Ending, Prolonging & Manipulating Lucid Dreams experiments.
+Techniques for Ending, Prolonging and Manipulating Lucid Dreams

+We can draw a whole series of practical conclusions about the ending, prolong-ing and manipulation of lucid dreams from the results of our phenomenological experiments.
 Just as a dream can be ended by fixing a gaze, a lucid dream can be prolonged when it threatens to end by rapid eye or body movements.
 As we have already dealt extensively with the possibilities and limits of manipulating lucid dreams (Tholey, 1988), we will only briefly comment.